JosephDenney/MicrosoftMovie/README.md

 * Question 1: Does a longer runtime indicate a lower average rating?
 Should Microsoft have a target movie length range for their projects?
 * Question 2: What can we learn by looking at the correlation between total gross and the average rating of a movie?
 Put slightly differently, does a higher quality movie demand more money at the BO?
 * Question 3: What genres of films gross the most at the box office?
 What other insights can we gather from looking into this?
-* Question 4: What genres of film provides the highest ROI?
+* Question 4: What genres of films provide the highest ROI?

 ## Summary Conclusions and Insights
 * Question 1: There is no readily apparent correlation between total runtime and the average rating of a movie based on the information in the data tables.
 Microsoft should focus on making movies within 1 standard deviation (+/- 22 minutes) of the mean of 95 minutes and they won't have an issue with viewers thinking movies are too long or too short.